 Located in the rural town of Eldon (pop.
 900), the house was for rent—for $250 a month!
 I moved in (in spite of everyone I knew telling me not to), opened the Pitchfork Pie Stand (making over 100 pies every summer weekend), and stayed for a miraculously long four years (2010 to 2014).
 With the growing pressure to make so many pies, having people peering in my windows, and finding seven-foot-long snakes living inside the house, I finally, though somewhat reluctantly, moved out.
 (The house is no longer rented as a private residence.
 I ruined it for everyone!)
 I’ve written a memoir about my

 calamities experiences living in the snake-infested tourist attraction, which will be published in 2019.
-The book’s working title is Behind the Lace Curtain, but I might change it to Fifty Shades of Gingham..
+The book’s working title is Behind the Lace Curtain, but am thinking of changing it to Fifty Shades of Gingham.

-I now live on a farm in Southeast Iowa—with a redheaded farmer—where I continue to write, tend my goats, and savor my privacy.
+I now live on a farm in Southeast Iowa—with a redheaded farmer (think Robert Redford mixed with Opie Taylor)—where I continue to write (in my pajamas), tend my goats (in my overalls worn over my pajamas), and savor my privacy.

 And the trail of dots continues…